Timmy-Bergkvist/timmys-portfolio/README.md

 This portfolio is primarily intended for future employers and colleagues to see what I've done and what I can do.
 I have made my portfolio user friendly both for mobile, tablet and desktop.
-The portfolio contains a total of four sections:
+The portfolio contains a total of Three sections:

 - Home
   - In home/index section you will see information about me and three options that will take you to about, resume and contact section.
 This section contains links to social media platforms and a download cv button.

-- About
-  - In the about section you will se information and pictures.
-There is also a hamburger menu button in the upper left corner that will take you to the other sections.

 - Resume
   - In the resume section you will se information and see some of my certificates which is visible in pdf format.
 There is also a